HossamRefaat/Calender/README.md

-This is a basic Calendar program and it can save your notes using windows form and c# programming language
+This is a basic calendar program that can save your notes using Windows Forms and the C# programming language.
+To open it, follow these steps:

-**** How you can open it ****
+Download the files onto your computer.
-1- download files on your machine
+Open the file named WindowsFormsApplication1 using Visual Studio Code (which must be installed on your computer).
-2- open the file with the name WindowsFormsApplication1 (you must have visual stdio code on your machine 3- click on play sign to run the code or (ctrl + f5)
+Click on the play button to run the code or use the shortcut Ctrl + F5.